Capsule Wardrobe Planner: How to Build a Minimalist Wardrobe

 Accessories:

-• Infinity Scarves: What I love about infinity scarves are that they not only keep you warm – they can be styled multiple ways.
+• Infinity Scarves: What I love about infinity scarves is that they not only keep you warm – they can be styled in multiple ways.
 I have so many infinity scarves!
 There are many stylish, chunky infinity scarves available nowadays.
-This one even has a pocket, which is perfect for traveling or lightening your purse load!
+This one even has a pocket, which is perfect for travelling or lightening your purse load!

 • Cashmere Toque: Cashmere is luxurious!
 It can make a cold winter day less harsh.
 A cashmere beanie will not go out of style anytime soon.

-• Baseball cap: Baseball caps are not just useful to block the sun for sports and hiking.
-You can use it for bad hair days when you’re at any outdoors event.
-I personally love having both a black baseball cap and white baseball cap to mix and match with outfits.
+• Baseball cap: Baseball caps are not just useful for blocking the sun for sports and hiking.
+You can use it for bad hair days when you’re at any outdoor event.
+I personally love having both a black baseball cap and a white baseball cap to mix and match with outfits.

 • Fanny pack or purse: I never thought I would be a fanny pack girl, but this has been a game changer for my capsule wardrobe.
-As a parent with 2 kids, I need to be hands-free and I don’t want to have to worry about things falling out of my purse or back aches from a heavy purse.
+As a parent with two kids, I need to be hands-free, and I don’t want to worry about things falling out of my purse or backaches from a heavy purse.
 This fanny pack has separate compartments for my keys, hand sanitizer, phone and cards.
 I put in another small bag within it for other small loose items like hair elastics and receipts.

 capsule wardrobe plan